 CLEaR co-sponsored this event as the first public symposium of a group of law, humanities and social science scholars looking at empirical studies of race and identity, and critical work looking at similar subject matters.
 Panels featured legal and social science perspectives on various issues at the intersection of the empirical and doctrinal/critical study of race.

-Papers from this symposium will be published in an upcoming issue of the UC Irvine Law Review.
+Papers from this symposium are published in 3 UC Irvine Law Review 467 (2013).

 This two-day conference engaged academics, legal practitioners and policy makers in dialogue about the effects of alarming statistical disparities on access to opportunity in the United States.
 Participants examined the interplay between race and class in a variety of different substantive areas.